BEFORE YOU MOVE IN – Walk Through

 One common method of calculating the deduction for replacement prorates the total cost of replacement so that the tenant pays only for the remaining useful life of the item that the tenant has damaged or destroyed.

-For example, suppose a tenant has damaged beyond repair an 8 old carpet that had a life expectancy of ten years, and that a replacement carpet of similar quality would cost $1,000.
+Suppose a tenant has damaged beyond repair an 8 old carpet that had a life expectancy of ten years, and that a replacement carpet of similar quality would cost $1,000.

-Read more on CARPET DAMAGE
+Learn more on CARPET DAMAGE here

 NORMAL WEAR – What it includes